Effective Beginners Marketing Tools

 This is a web analytics service offered by Google that tracks and reports insightful data about your website traffic.
 Long story short, every digital marketer should be conversant with Google Analytics, and use it regularly.

 Design is an important part of your marketing campaigns and brand perception.
 Now, you don’t have to be a photoshop expert to make cool graphics and designs.
 Sometimes, (as we have experienced all too often) the expert graphic designer on your team is busy and you need a few designs to push some content ASAP.

-Canva is a very simple design tool that produce quality graphics from Logos, flyers, web banners, etc. There are free templates for almost everything you can think of.
+Canva is a very simple design tool that produces quality graphics from Logos, flyers, web banners, etc. There are free templates for almost everything you can think of.

 You can also create your designs from scratch.
-Canva designs can be saved in .jpeg and .png formats in customiseable dimensions.
+Canva designs can be saved in .jpeg and .png formats in customisable dimensions.
 All this is available with the free account.